How Effective Is Addiction Treatment and What Are the Relapse Rates?

 At Inspire Malibu, we offer aftercare follow-up as a courtesy to our clients once they leave treatment, combined with the most comprehensive treatment program in the country.

 It’s estimated that only 10% of all treatment centers offer evidence-based programs.
 Of those, only a small percentage have medical doctors on staff.

-Evidence-based treatment has always been a cornerstone of the Inspire Malibu addiction treatment model and our board-certified psychiatrists and addictionologists.
+Evidence-based treatment has always been a cornerstone of the Inspire Malibu addiction treatment model and our board-certified psychiatrists and addictionologist.

 In addition, we offer detox and co-occurring disorder treatment to round out our comprehensive program.

-Providing a complete collection of services contributes to the success of our program and the low relapse rates of our clients.
+Providing a complete collection of services contributes to our program’s success and our clients’ low relapse rates.